Nancy Roper: Later career

 Roper was invited to join the Royal College of Nursing study tour in Belgium in 1954.
 She became an Examiner for the General Nursing Council.
 She also worked on updating the Oakes Dictionary for Nurses, which was published in 1961.
 From 1964, Roper was a self-employed lexicographer and author.

 Roper won a British Commonwealth Nurses War Memorial Fellowship to study for MPhil at the University of Edinburgh, graduating in 1970.
 Her international studies in nurse education also included USA and Canada.
 Her practical and theoretical question was simply 'What is nursing?' which led to a thesis on 'Clinical Experience in Nurse Education' and identified that most nursing skills and interventions related to daily activities of patients.
 Roper proposed the first organised approach to nurse care planning, which was researched and refined to become a model of Activities of Living (and known as Roper–Logan–Tierney model of nursing).

-Roper was (from 1974–1978) the first nursing research officer for the Scottish Home and Health Department, working with the Chief Scientist, and carried out assignments for the World Health Organisation (WHO) European Office.
+Roper was (from 1974 to 1978) the first nursing research officer for the Scottish Home and Health Department, working with the Chief Scientist, and carried out assignments for the World Health Organisation (WHO) European Office.
 The collaboration with Tierney and Logan continued with the writing of the Elements of Nursing in 1980.
 Roper wrote in the British Journal of Nursing in 2002, that as early as when a student nurse she was not happy that rotating wards for different experiences was useful, as there were 'more similarities than differences in nursing patients with different conditions'.
 The British Journal of Nursing (BJN) Lifetime Achievement Award was given to Roper in 2003, at the Savoy in London.
 Meeting Roper at the event, BJN editor, Helen Scott said that Roper was "affectionate, open, caring.. mischievous sense of humour' and put people at ease.
 And Scott reported that in her acceptance speech, Roper said she was 'humbled by the work that practical nurses carry out on a daily basis'.